ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 each other, and a returned assertion MAY use a different subject identifier.

-See {{security-assertions}} for considerations that the AS has to make when accepting and processing assertions from the client instance.

 \[\[ [See issue #43](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/43) \]\]

 ## Identifying the Client Instance {#request-client}